Where to watch UEFA Champions League and Europa League on US TV and streaming

 Last updated: July 15, 2019

 The UEFA Champions League is the most exciting and prestigious yearly club competition in the entire world.
 The European tournament pits the top teams from around the continent against each other until there is only one club standing in May.
 Powerhouse teams such as Barcelona, Bayern Munich, Juventus, Liverpool and Real Madrid regularly feature in the mammoth tournament.

 To illustrate how popular the final it, the 2014/15’s Champions League final was viewed by an estimated 180 million viewers from over 200 countries worldwide compared to the Super Bowl, which generates a worldwide audience of 160 million.

 Meanwhile, while some have labeled the Europa League a secondary tournament, there are still some very solid clubs to feature year in and year out of the competition.
-Teams such as Arsenal, Chelsea, Bayer Leverkusen, Marseille, AC Milan, Sporting and Villarreal are competing in this season’s Europa League tournament.
+Teams such as Manchester United, Arsenal, Sevilla, Roma, Sporting CP, CSKA Moscow and others.

 Where to watch UEFA Champions League on US TV

 FOX Sports no longer has the rights to the Champions League and Europa League in the United States.
 The new rights holders are Turner Sports (on their TNT channel), B/R Live (for English-language streaming) and Univision Deportes (for Spanish-language TV and streams). fuboTV streams both TNT and all of the Univision channels.

 Group Stage coverage of the tournament begins in September each year.

 One of the biggest changes that soccer fans will notice with the UEFA Champions League coverage is the kickoff time.
 Instead of most of the matches kicking off at 2:45pm ET on a UEFA Champions League matchday, they will be begin at either 12:55pm ET or 3pm ET, which will allow broadcasters to feature a double-header of soccer coverage (see below):